Cuprate/cuprate/storage/cuprate-blockchain/README.md

 For more information on this layer, see the next section: [`5.
 The service`](#5-the-service).

 ## 5. The service
-The main API `cuprate_blockchain` exposes for other crates to use is the `cuprate_blockchain::service` module.
+The main API `cuprate_database` exposes for other crates to use is the `cuprate_database::service` module.

 This module exposes an `async` request/response API with `tower::Service`, backed by a threadpool, that allows reading/writing Monero-related data from/to the database.

-`cuprate_blockchain::service` itself manages the database using a separate writer thread & reader thread-pool, and uses the previously mentioned [`4.4 ops`](#44-ops) functions when responding to requests.
+`cuprate_database::service` itself manages the database using a separate writer thread & reader thread-pool, and uses the previously mentioned [`4.4 ops`](#44-ops) functions when responding to requests.

 ### 5.1 Initialization
-The service is started simply by calling: [`cuprate_blockchain::service::init()`](https://github.com/Cuprate/cuprate/blob/d0ac94a813e4cd8e0ed8da5e85a53b1d1ace2463/database/src/service/free.rs#L23).
+The service is started simply by calling: [`cuprate_database::service::init()`](https://github.com/Cuprate/cuprate/blob/d0ac94a813e4cd8e0ed8da5e85a53b1d1ace2463/database/src/service/free.rs#L23).

 This function initializes the database, spawns threads, and returns a:
 - Read handle to the database (cloneable)